 Jake Berry (17) revealed tonight that when recently questioned, his mother Saibh (43), appeared to be ‘as naive as ever’.

-Speaking to close friends Seamus Lynch and Declan Brabazon, he revealed the repossesions manager for a Dublin-based hedge fund seemed, ‘entirely unconcerned about the disturbing implications of the Stamford Prison Experiment’.
+The Repossesions manager for a Dublin-based hedge fund, he told close friends Seamus Lynch and Declan Brabazon, seemed, “entirely unconcerned about the disturbing implications of the Stamford Prison Experiment?”

 “Like, how it is even possible not to be aware of the something so profound and so dark,” he said, shaking his head slowly.